AmmarTouseef/python_analysis_1/README.md

 # python_analysis_1
-Using yfinance to extract stock data and using Web Scraping to extract data
+Using yfinance to extract stock data and using Web Scraping to extract data.